7 reasons to stay invested during market uncertainty

 6. Missing the best days hurts performance

 Markets often see their best and worst days follow closely together.
-Over the last 20 years, the S&P 500 has returned an average of over 7% annually.
+Over the last 20 years, the S&P 500 has returned an average of nearly 9% annually.1

-As shown below, missing even a few of the market’s best days results in lower performance historically.
+As shown below, missing even a few of the market’s best days has resulted in lower performance.

 The impact of missing the best days in the S&P 500 chart

-Source: Bloomberg, Standard and Poor's, American Enterprise Investment Services, Inc. Returns assume investor was fully and continually invested in the S&P 500 Price Return Index except for the days specified.
+Source: Bloomberg, S&P Dow Jones Indices, American Enterprise Investment Services, Inc. Returns assume the investor was fully and continually invested in the S&P 500 Price Return Index except for the days specified.
 Calculations assume no fees or transaction costs.
 These figures are shown for illustrative purposes only and are not guaranteed.
 An index is a statistical composite that is not managed.
 It is not possible to invest directly in an index.
 Past performance is not a guarantee of future results.

 7. Investing through down markets can help portfolios recover faster